Reza Rahmani

-Reza Rahmani (رضا رحمانی; born 1966) is an Iranian politician and former Minister of Industry, Mines and Business.
+Reza Rahmani (رضا رحمانی; born 1966) is an Iranian politician who currently serves as the governor general of West Azerbaijan Province since 2024.
+He was former Minister of Industry, Mines and Business.

 Life

 Rahmani was born in Tabriz.
 He is a member of the 7th, 8th and 9th Islamic Consultative Assembly from the electorate of Tabriz, Osku and Azarshahr with Alireza Mondi Sefidan, Masoud Pezeshkian, Mir-Hadi Gharaseyyed Romiani, Mohammad Hosein Farhanghi and Mohammad Esmaeil Saeidi.
 Rahmani won with 125,037 (39.95%) votes.

 In March 2020, after the COVID-19 pandemic became known to have spread to Iran, the Ministry of Industry said that Reza Rahmani was hospitalised in the intensive care unit of a hospital in Tehran due to "chemical injuries" although Iranian media had reported that he had been infected with novel coronavirus.
 On 11 March, his infection was confirmed by semi-official Fars News Agency.
 On 11 March, it was stated that Rahmani was believed to have recovered after receiving treatment in hospital.